A nice, hearty stew with great flavor.

 Cook Time: 1 hour 30 min

 3 1/2 pounds boneless beef chuck roast, trimmed, cut into 2 1/2-inch pieces

 2 cups cabernet sauvignon

-One 14.5oz. can diced tomatoes with Italian herbs, undrained
+One 14.5-ounce can diced tomatoes with Italian herbs, undrained

 2 whole bay leaves

-1 lb slender carrots, peeled and cut diagonally into 1″ lengths
+1 pound slender carrots, peeled and cut diagonally into 1-inch lengths